 - High sequential throughput performance

-Early object storage did not prioritize performance, but that’s been changing in recent years.
+Early object storage systems did not prioritize performance, but that’s now changed.
 Now, object stores can provide high sequential throughput performance, which makes them great for streaming large files.
 Also, object helps eliminate networking limitations.
 Files can be streamed in parallel over multiple pipes, boosting usable bandwidth.

 - Flexible data protection options